-Enter the time and date of the Immediate Notice of the incident to the NRC.
-The time is to be shown by 24-hour clock notation, and is to reflect the time in the time zone where the incident was physically located.
+Enter the time and date of the initial Immediate Notice of the incident to the NRC.
+The time is to be shown by 24-hour clock notation in the time zone where the incident occurred.
+All NRC reports are time stamped for the eastern time zone.
+Be sure to convert to local time if the incident did not occur in the eastern time zone.
 (See "Special Instructions", numbers 9 and 10.)